lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Executable codes in the Questaal suite_

-The Questaal family of executable programs share a common, elegant [input system](https://lordcephei.github.io/pages/input-file-style.html), and has some elements of a programming language.
+The Questaal family of executable programs share a common, elegant [input system](https://lordcephei.github.io/pages/input-file-style.html), and have some elements of a programming language.
 A reference defining the syntax of categories and tokens can be found in [this pdf file](https://lordcephei.github.io/pages/input.pdf).

 The family consists of the following:

 + **blm**{: style="color: blue"}: an input file generator, given structural information.
 [Many of the tutorials](https://lordcephei.github.io/lmf_pbte_tutorial/) use **blm**{: style="color: blue"}.
 **cif2init**{: style="color: blue"} and **cif2site**{: style="color: blue"}: convert structural information contained in _cif_{: style="color: green"} files to a form readable by Questaal. **poscar2init**{: style="color: blue"} and **poscar2site**{: style="color: blue"}: perform a similar function, reading VASP _POSCAR_{: style="color: green"} files.

 + **lmf**{: style="color: blue"}: the standard full-potential LDA band program.
 It has a companion program **lmfa**{: style="color: blue"} to calculate starting wave functions for free atoms and supply parameters for the shape of envelope functions.
 See [here](https://lordcephei.github.io/lmf_tutorial/) for a basic tutorial.
 There is an MPI version, **lmf-MPIK**{: style="color: blue"}.

 + **lmgw1-shot**{: style="color: blue"} and **lmgwsc**{: style="color: blue"}: scripts that perform GW calculations (one-shot or self-consistent), or properties related to GW.
 The interface connecting to the _GW_ code is **lmfgwd**{: style="color: blue"}.
 A basic tutorial for the GW package can be found [here](https://lordcephei.github.io/lmtut/).

 + **lm**{: style="color: blue"}: a density functional band program [based on the Atomic Spheres Approximation](https://lordcephei.github.io/lmto_asa_doc/) (ASA).
-It requires a companion program **lmstr**{: style="color: blue"} to make structure contants for it.
+It requires a companion program **lmstr**{: style="color: blue"} to make structure constants for it.
 A basic tutorial can be found [here](https://lordcephei.github.io/asa-doc/).
 There is an MPI version, **lm-MPIK**{: style="color: blue"}.

 + **lmgf**{: style="color: blue"}: a density functional band program based on the ASA, using a Green's function formalism.
-Its unique contribution to the suite is that it permits the calculation of magnetic exchange interactions, and it has an implementation of the coherent potential approximation to treat chemical and/or spin disorder.
+Its unique contribution to the suite is that it permits the calculation of magnetic exchange interactions, and has an implementation of the coherent potential approximation to treat chemical and/or spin disorder.
 A basic tutorial can be found [here](https://lordcephei.github.io/lmgf-tutorial/).
 There is an MPI version, **lmgf-MPIK**{: style="color: blue"}.

 + **lmpg**{: style="color: blue"}: a program similar to **lmgf**{: style="color: blue"}, but it is designed for layered structures with periodic boundary conditions in two dimensions.
 It can calculate transport using the Landauer-Buttiker formalism, and has a non-equilibrium capability.
-There
+There is
 [a tutorial](https://lordcephei.github.io/pages/lmpg_tutorial.v2.0.pdf/), though it is somewhat out of date.
-There is an MPI version, **lmpg-MPIK**{: style="color: blue"}.
+There is also an MPI version, **lmpg-MPIK**{: style="color: blue"}.

 + **lmfdmft**{: style="color: blue"}: the main interface that links to the DMFT capabilities.